 • We can provide a no-cost consultation to determine whether your commercial property is over-assessed and whether you should appeal.
 You could be paying a disproportionate share of the tax burden, which is NOT FAIR.

-• After our evaluation, if it appears that you are over-assessed, our office will submit a grievance application on your behalf and begin the process of reducing your taxes.
+• After our evaluation, if it appears that you are over-assessed, our office will ensure that your grievance is filed and begin the process of reducing your taxes.
 Filing a grievance and challenging your property tax assessment is a process called tax certiorari.

 • Here is an overview of how tax certiorari works in Putnam County.
 There are two levels of formal review: